A factory worker wearing a yellow vest and blue gloves inspects a crisp near machinery.

 Nearby Attractions

-• Ardress House – An 18th‑century National Trust house set in beautiful parkland, offering guided tours and seasonal events.
+• Ardress House – An 18th-century National Trust property set in extensive parkland, featuring guided tours of period rooms and seasonal cultural events.

-• Brownlow House – A grand Georgian mansion near Hillsborough, now a hotel and event venue with historic rooms open to the public.
+• Brownlow House – A stately Georgian mansion near Hillsborough, now operating as a boutique hotel with historic interiors open to guests and visitors.

-• Ballymoyer Estate – Woodlands and the ruins of an old church, ideal for a short walk.
+• Ballymoyer Estate – A peaceful stretch of woodland and farmland featuring the ruins of a historic church, ideal for a quiet countryside walk.